Axel-Ollivier/node_tdd/README.md

 Tests for the 18/03/2021
 This repository has been reused for a second exercice (back-end for modern-intra)

+We cannot figure how to connect this project to the front-end modern-intra

 ###New features

 * user routes and model have been improved